-Our Indirect business could suffer as a result of bankruptcies or operational or financial difficulties of our Indirect retailers.
+Our Indirect business could suffer as a result of decisions by our Indirect retailers to decrease or eliminate the amount of merchandise purchased from us.

 We do not enter into long-term agreements with any of our Indirect retailers.
 Instead, we enter into a number of purchase order commitments with our customers for each of our lines every season.
 A decision by a significant number of Indirect retailers, whether motivated by competitive conditions, operational or financial difficulties, reduced access to capital, or otherwise, to decrease or eliminate the amount of merchandise purchased from us or to change their manner of doing business with us could adversely impact our results of operations.
 Although we recommend retail sale prices for our products to our Indirect retailers, we do not provide dealer allowances or other economic incentives to support those prices.
 Possible promotional pricing or discounting by Indirect retailers in response to softening retail demand could have a negative effect on our brand image and prestige, which might be difficult to counteract as the economy improves.